jsmolka/drizzle/docs/grammar.md

 DIGIT             → "0" ...
 "9"
 ```

-The following identifiers are reserved as words:
+The following identifiers are reserved as keywords:
 - `block`
 - `break`
 - `class`